johnmathews/johnmathews.github.io.old/content/articles/bitcoin.md

 6. (Almost) everyone considers it to be precious and valuable, so its easy to find a buyer to negotiate a price with.
 7. It can be stored and transported simply.
 It's not delicate or volatile.

-For these reasons, and because of historical consensus, people have been happy to believe gold is valuable and use it as a store of value.
-Silver also meets these requirements, but (presumably) is a bit more abundant than gold and therefore less expensive.
+For these reasons, and because of historical consensus, people have been happy to use gold as a store of value in times of economic uncertainty and for long durations.
+Silver also meets these requirement.

 ### Bitcoin compared to gold